TheFrenchGhosty/TheFrenchGhostys-GOG-Archivist-Scripts/README.md

 **Require lgogdownloader: https://github.com/Sude-/lgogdownloader**

-A shell script to download everything you have on GOG.com
+The ultimate collection of scripts to download everything you bought on GOG.com

 # Usage :